 The minimum requirement for each student is 30 hours per school year.
 This is the equivalent of only 3 hours per month on average during the 10 months that school runs.
 These hours are integral to the school program.

 Various opportunities to contribute are provided by the school (specific service projects, helping with school events, singing on kliros at some divine services, etc.).
 The teachers and staff of St. John's also encourage students to be creative in coming up with their own projects to serve the community.

 The Community Service Coordinator provides bi-weekly reminders to students of upcoming deadlines and communicates with parents to keep them updated about their students’ progress towards stated goals.

-Important: All service work you do, that you wish to have counted toward your 30 hours, needs to be reported to the school office by a special form so it can be recorded.
-You can get this form from the office, or you can download it from the link in the 'Attachments' section at the bottom of this page.
+Note: All service work you do, that you wish to have counted toward your 30 hours, needs to be reported to the school office so it can be recorded -- download the form here.

 St. Elizabeth Service Award and Scholarship